AEADataEditor/cli-compat-stata/README.md

 ## Why?

 This is useful when sending author-written programs through command-line (Linux) only checkers.
-Inspired by `rep-box` (Sebastian Kranz), suggested by Sergio Correa.
+Inspired by `rep-box` (Sebastian Kranz), suggested by Sergio Correia.

 ## Current Author(s)
  - Lars Vilhuber
- - Sergio Correa
+ - Sergio Correia